iamkelllly/fides/docs/fides/docs/quickstart/docker.md

 Docker and Docker-Compose are all that is needed to get started.

-1. Install `docker` locally (see [Docker Desktop](https://www.docker.com/products/docker-desktop) or your preferred installation).
-The minimum verified Docker version is `20.10.8`
+1. Install `docker` locally (see [Docker Desktop](https://www.docker.com/products/docker-desktop) or your preferred installation), or verify an existing `docker` version by running `docker -v`.
+The minimum verified Docker version is `20.10.8`.
-1. If your `docker` installation did not include `docker-compose`, make sure to get at least version `1.29.0`.
-Installation instructions can be found [here](https://docs.docker.com/compose/install/).
+1. Confirm your `docker-compose` installation and version by running `docker-compose -v`.
+If your `docker` installation did not include `docker-compose`, or if your version is below `1.29.0`, follow the `docker-compose` installation instructions in the [Docker Documentation](https://docs.docker.com/compose/install/).

 ## Docker Setup

-This is a reference file that you can copy/paste into a local `docker-compose.yml` file.
+Copy and paste the following reference into a local `docker-compose.yml` file created at the root of your project directory.
 It will create a database and spin up the fidesctl webserver.
 Make sure that you don't have anything else running on port `5432` or `8080` before using this file.

 ```docker-compose title="docker-compose.yml"
 services: